Rishabhshah1/Hackathons/README.md

 # Hackathons

-This repository contains my approaches for various hackathons/competitions I took part on Kaggle and Analytics Vidhya.
+This repository will contain my approaches for various hackathons/competitions I took part on Kaggle and Analytics Vidhya.

 # Kaggle